 The industrial interior design aims to show and highlight everything that is hidden in other interior design styles.
 We are talking about the industrial interior style, surviving the true Renaissance in recent years and named the interior design discovery number 1 in the West.
-This style includes not only the lofts of artists, but also luxury restaurants, Hollywood stars studios and high fashion stores.
-This interior design aims to create an rough environment, which emphasizes the importance of engineering and mechanical inventions.
+This style includes not only the lofts of artists but also luxury restaurants, Hollywood stars studios, and high fashion stores.
+This interior design aims to create a rough environment, which emphasizes the importance of engineering and mechanical inventions.

 There is no unanimous view of why industrial style in New York, London or Amsterdam, after decades of forgetfulness, sparkled the way to prestigious salons and designer projects.
 Considering, perhaps, solid industrial furniture is raising a longing and returning to the times when the industry produced things that were associated with solidity, reliability and long-term use.
 Others argue that the popularity of the industrial style was prompted by protests of design aesthetes against making the furniture too cheap and against consumerism.
 Anyway, the industrial style is flourishing and the most beautiful interiors of this style make us admire the unevenness of non-traditional materials.

 The key features of the industrial design style of the interior:

 - Usually, this style is used in loft-type apartments, in modern homes or in public spaces.

 - Often, several different styles are combined: natural and sophisticated, elegant and modern, vintage and classic, and so on.